3 Ways to Handle Imposter Syndrome as a Photographer

 When you realize that your hindering self-thought processes regarding inadequacy or self-worth is equally shared by other people, you remove the ability for your mind to mentally isolate you.
 This isn’t to say that because other people have similar thoughts of Imposter Syndrome that you should just accept a version of yourself that backs away from risk, has low confidence, and makes excuses.
 It simply opens your eyes to the fact that everyone struggles together in one form or another and that even though you acknowledge that your current way of thinking or your current perception of yourself is harmful, you don’t have to accept it.
 You can begin to take steps to alleviate that self-inflicted mental pain.

-The next time you catch yourself in a spiral of negative self-talk these three things.
+The next time you catch yourself in a spiral of negative self-talk remember these three things.
 They have helped me tremendously and allow me to constantly remind myself that while I have many areas to improve upon, my current placement along my photography journey has been rightfully earned.
 It is important to also note that different forms of Imposter Syndrome will likely always arise throughout your journey.

 The goal isn’t necessarily to crush Imposter Syndrome once and for all.
 It’s to develop, practice and refine the mental skills needed to be able to see yourself more objectively so that you can get out of your own damn way and avoid spiraling into the lonely pit of self-loathing, self-doubt, and limiting beliefs.